 For example, let’s say you were only tracking your Uber mileage for November and December of 2020.
 If you can show that your Uber income and trip number was the same for all 12 months of the year, and you know that you drove the same number of miles (or within a small range), then you could use your Uber income and trip logs as proof that your deductible mileage was consistent throughout the year.

 One note: the goal of this exercise isn’t to re-create the mileage log that you should have kept in the first place.
 Unfortunately, it’s too late to have a complete mileage log of your business driving for the year, so don’t start making stuff up in order to have a complete log.

 Rather, you’re looking to prove your average with as much evidence as you can.
 For rideshare drivers, you’ve got a lot of built-in evidence–after all, you didn’t receive paychecks from Uber for no reason.
 Just the fact that you received fare money from Uber proves that you did at least some driving.
 If you start with the evidence that you do have, you’ll be able to build a story around your rideshare activity.

-Do you have any questions about mileage tracking in 2016?
-How did you track your mileage this year?
+Do you have any questions about mileage tracking?
+How are you tracking your mileage this year?

 -Harry @ RSG